Major News & Events for 2013—A New Era For Miku ♥♥♥ (◕ω◕) kawaii

 - Motion Puppet

-- There are muliple body types for human & non human types that allow you to create characters on the fly.
+- There are multiple body types for human & non human types that allow you to create characters on the fly.

 - Natural Prop Physics for really cool stage effects.